mattermost/docs/source/overview/faq.md

 #### What is Mattermost Enterprise Edition?

-Mattermost Enteprise Edition is a commercial workplace messaging solution for enterprises built atop the open source Mattermost platform.
+Mattermost Enterprise Edition is a commercial workplace messaging solution for enterprises built atop the open source Mattermost platform.
 It is currently available as a "pre-release" by [contacting the Enterprise team.](https://about.mattermost.com/contact/)

 The most recent verson includes LDAP/AD single-sign-on, auditing and advanced reporting for enterprises.
 It's feature set and roadmap are being determined in collaboration with early customers deploying and sharing feedback on the pre-release version.